itstrangvu/trangs/content/notes/using-llms-in-product-design.md

 1. Ideation

-1. Prototyping with AI tools
+1. Prototyping with LLMs tools

 1. Validating and testing with users